Director: Lav Diaz

 Meanwhile, the real perpetrator Fabian (Sid Lucero) spiraled down into madness as guilt eats him up even if he thinks he’s already doing penance in his own way.

 I was almost certain that I won’t be able to finish this film midway into it but it kept me glued up to the final frame for some reason.
 The story was compact yet the sequences were a bit longer than I would’ve liked.
 Archie Alemania’s indelible portrayal was a picture of hopelessness that it breaks you to the core.
-Sullen and cringe-worthy, Sid Lucero gives me the creeps but I was also rendered breathless by his sudden shift from normal into shifty nature as Fabian.
+Sullen and cringe-worthy, Sid Lucero gave me the creeps but I was also rendered breathless by his sudden shift from normal into shifty nature as Fabian.
 Angeli Bayani’s performance fits the role perfectly and it was a given that she’d do well.

 Director Lav Diaz’s vision may have been too ambitious for stretching this film well over four hours but his story-telling acumen of this prose of a film is what made Norte a tolerable watch [running-time wise – you should be ready to seat your ass out].
 The story was gripping, yes.
 It gave me that feeling when I was watching The Tree Of Life where I’d just like to bolt out of my seat but kept watching because I cannot resist having a glimpse into the next scene.
 Norte delivers a semblance of the Philippine society that’s still very much happening until now – what with all the politics, the power-abuse and even the inequality was so transparent that I may very well see this film in real life by merely watching the 7 o’clock news.